Your robotics portfolio is where you really demonstrate your robotics level.

 - The Lessons Learned (The “Growth”): What went wrong?
 What would you do differently?
 This shows self-awareness and a learning mindset.

-3. Visuals are Non-Negotiable
+3. Visuals are a must

 - Clean Code Presentation: Link directly to the GitHub repository, and ensure the README file is professional, organized, and follows the structure outlined in point #2.